9 Best Pet Friendly Hotels in Canmore, Alberta

 Silver Creek Lodge Pet-Friendly Canmore Hotel

-Suites at Silver Creek Lodge offer fireplaces, granite countertops, modern kitchens, dining areas, and laundry facilities.
-The hotel also features some of the best sushi in the Bow Valley with the Wild Orchid Asian Bistro.
-An onsite spa offers facials and massages.
+The Suites at Silver Creek Lodge offer fireplaces, granite countertops, modern kitchens, dining areas, and laundry facilities.
+The hotel also features some of the best sushi in the Bow Valley, with the Wild Orchid Asian Bistro on-site.

 Coast Canmore Hotel & Conference Center